reach-sh/reach-lang/docs/dev/src/en/books/essentials/getting-started/install-and-run/index.md

 menuItem: mi-docs
 ---

-# Run a DApp
+# Install and Run

-This tutorial shows you how to run a Reach *Hello World* decentralized application (DApp) in a [POSIX](https://en.wikipedia.org/wiki/POSIX)-compliant shell.
+This page shows you how to install Reach, and run a Reach *Hello World* decentralized application (DApp) in a [POSIX](https://en.wikipedia.org/wiki/POSIX)-compliant shell.

 # Install Make and Docker